True story: My mom friend Lori had a babysitter who shoplifted while watching her child and got caught by the police. Total nightmare for a parent.

 1. Don’t take the kids out of the home without permission

-To prevent worry and safety concerns, parents should always know where their child is, says Elizabeth Malson, president and founder of U.S. Nanny Institute in Sarasota, Florida.
-If you’ve been hired for a regular after-school or date night babysitting job, they’re assuming you and the kids are going to stay homebound.
+To prevent worry and safety concerns, parents should always know where their child is, says Elizabeth Malson, founder of the US Nanny Institute in Bradenton, Florida.
+If you’ve been hired for a date night or regular after-school babysitting job, they’re assuming you and the kids are going to stay homebound.

 “You need to have permission in advance to take anyone’s child somewhere in advance unless it’s an emergency situation,” says Malson.